xbeat/Machine-Learning/README.md

 Introduction to Deep Learning

 Deep Learning is a subset of machine learning that uses artificial neural networks with multiple layers to learn and make decisions.
 It's inspired by the human brain's structure and function, allowing computers to learn from experience and understand the world in terms of a hierarchy of concepts.

+## K-Fold Cross Validation with Python

+K-Fold Cross Validation: An Introduction

+K-Fold Cross Validation is a statistical method used to estimate the performance of machine learning models.
+It involves dividing the dataset into K subsets, or folds, and iteratively using each fold as a validation set while the remaining folds serve as the training set.
+This technique helps to reduce overfitting and provides a more robust estimate of model performance.

 ## Control System Theory with Python